From the founder of the Holosapiens Project

 • regular alcohol consumption

-In Traditional Chinese Medicine the cause for “heat and fire in the Stomach” is over-consumption of “hot foods".
-(1) "Hot foods" are all spicy foods, all meats (with the exception of pork), and most nuts.
+In traditional Chinese medicine the cause for “heat and fire in the Stomach” is over-consumption of “hot foods".
+(1) "Hot foods" are all spicy foods (with the exception of mint and its family, turnip, radishes), all meats (with the exception of pork), walnuts and some seeds.
 “Hot drinks" are coffee, wine, and spirits.
-Cigarettes have also heating nature.
-Thus regular smokers, regular alcohol consumers, meat fans, and spicy over-eaters most likely have "Stomach heat" or "Stomach fire".
+Cigarettes are also hot in nature.
+Thus regular smokers, regular alcohol consumers, meat fans, and spicy over-eaters are likely to have "Stomach heat" or "Stomach fire".

 If the heat in the Stomach is not addressed it will eventually burn the fluids of the Stomach and lead to a condition known as Stomach Yin deficiency.
 Stomach Yin deficiency is rather chronic condition, while Stomach fire is rather acute.